-- String (value), option to be bound to a variable
+- String (value), can be bound to a variable

-- Boolean (true, false), option to be bound to a variable
+- Boolean (true, false), can be bound to a variable

-- DateTime (value “YYYY/DD/MM”), option to be bound to a variable
+- DateTime (value “YYYY/DD/MM”), can be bound to a variable

-- Duration (value in ms), option to be bound to a variable
+- Duration (value in ms), can be bound to a variable

-- Int32 (integer value), option to be bound to a variable
+- Int32 (integer value), can be bound to a variable

-- Location (values center, middle, …), option to be bound to a variable
+- Location (values center, middle, …), can be bound to a variable

-- Point (coordinate values), option to be bound to a variable
+- Point (coordinate values), can be bound to a variable

-- Rectangle (dimension value), option to be bound to a variable
+- Rectangle (dimension value), can be bound to a variable

-- TimeSpan (time format), option to be bound to a variable
+- TimeSpan (time format), can be bound to a variable

-- Double (double value), option to be bound to a variable
+- Double (double value), can be bound to a variable

-- Adapter (Ranorex adapter), bound to a repository item
+- Adapter (Ranorex adapter), linked to a repository item

-- RepoItemInfo (repository item), bound to a repository item
+- RepoItemInfo (repository item), linked to a repository item

 Important to know:

-- By means of the argument types ‘Adapter’ and ‘RepoItemInfo’ it is possible to pass a reference to a repository item into an action method
+- Use the argument types ‘Adapter’ or ‘RepoItemInfo’ to pass a reference to a repository item into an action method.

-Two or more actions can be merged into a single user code.
+Two or more actions can be merged into a single user code action, as shown below:

 Merging actions to user code

-Open the context menu and click Merge items to user code item
+Right-click them and click Merge items to user code item.